mehturt/xmms2_lastfm_scrobbler/README.md

 ## Issues

-- Scrobbler goes to an infinite loop once `xmms2 quit` is executed.
 - Scripts do not work without `API_KEY` and `SECRET`.
 Not sure if I can share those.
 Most likely I can because it's also present in the [rhythmbox scrobbler](https://git.gnome.org/browse/rhythmbox/tree/plugins/audioscrobbler/rb-audioscrobbler-service.c)
 - Files with missing / invalid ID3 tags were not tested yet, I expect some issues there.